MordasovMark/Connect4-C/README.md

 ## System Architecture
 the project is divided into several key modules each responsible for a specific domain of the game logic
-* **ai.c/h**: contains the decision making algorithms and the minimax implementation for the computer moves
 * **board.c/h**: handles the game board state memory allocation and visual representation
 * **logic.c/h**: manages the win conditions gravity logic for falling tokens and move validation
 * **game_manager.c**: coordinates the turns between players and the state machine of the application